Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 solves many of the practical issues encountered by DNS validating clients e.g. interference by middleboxes with cleartext DNS payloads is completely avoided.
-In this sense a validating client that uses a DNS privacy service which supports DNSSEC has a far simpler task in terms of DNS Roadblock avoidance.
+In this sense a validating client that uses a DNS privacy service which supports DNSSEC has a far simpler task in terms of DNSSEC Roadblock avoidance [@RFC8027].

 ### Availability